 '''

-./util/storebrowse -L <desktop or application ID> <store URL>
+./util/storebrowse - L <desktop or application ID> <store URL>

+<!--NeedCopy-->

 '''

-If you can't connect to a server, your administrator might need to change the server location or SOCKS proxy details.
+If you can't connect to a server, you might need to check your administrator for issues like server location or SOCKS proxy.
 For more information, see proxy server.

 To create a connection from a web browser